 “We were in a technology environment that was mainframe-based at the time, and there was a testing system Control Data had called PLATO.
 Soon there were around 100 beautiful testing centers in major metros around the United States.

 “They were designed to do computer-based training.
-After a while we realised we could do other things there, and began using this set-up to test stock brokers.”
+After a while we realized we could do other things there, and began using this set-up to test stock brokers.”

 FINRA, then called the National Association of Securities Dealers (NASD), became the first CBT customer, delivering its stock broker licensing exams by computer.